papoita/globeART/README.md

 # globeART project

 This project was completed by [Paola Perez Leiva](https://www.linkedin.com/in/perezleivapaola/), [Yen Nguyen] and [Martha Staus] as final project of LightHouse Labs Web Development Bootcamp.
-It provided an opportunity to demonstrate our abilities as a software developers plus allowed for the experimentation of new technology.
+It provided an opportunity to demonstrate our abilities as software developers plus allowed for the experimentation of new technology.

 ## globeART
 Is a web application that allows users to purchase NFT's when they are visiting a new city.
 A 3D globea allows users to visually identify locations for which there are available NFTs.
 By clicking the globe the user is taken to a gallery of all the NFTs.
 NFTs are created using snowpixel AI (link) and they can be purchased using Metamask (link).
 Users can store them in their personal collection gallery in the App.